-Let me tell you why myself, and some other contemporary artists, really treasure egg tempera.
-And I’ll invite you to consider using it.
+Let me tell you why myself and some other contemporary artists, really treasure it.

 What is Egg Tempera?

-Tempera is a handmade painting medium with very easy preparation.
-It harnesses the natural emulsion which constitutes egg yolk using it as a binder of liquid and dry pigments to create color layers.
+Tempera is a handmade painting medium, which is very easy to prepare.
+It harnesses the natural emulsion of egg yolk, using it as a binder of liquid and dry pigments to create color layers.